First Time User? Enroll now.

 Sometimes spondylolisthesis causes no symptoms at all.

-Your doctor will look at X-rays of your back if he or she suspects you have spondylolisthesis.
-X-rays will show if any of the vertebrae in your back have fractures or cracks and have slipped out of place.
-You could also have a CT scan or an MRI to pinpoint the damage and help guide treatment.
+To check for spondylolisthesis, your doctor will do X-rays.
+They will show if any of the vertebrae in your back have fractures or cracks and have slipped out of place.
+You could also have a CT scan or an MRI to find the damage and help guide treatment.

 Treatment for spondylolisthesis begins with stopping any physical activity that may have led to vertebrae damage.
-To help relieve pain, ask your doctor if you can take nonsteroidal anti-inflammatory drugs, including ibuprofen (such as Advil) or naproxen (such as Aleve).
-Acetaminophen (such as Tylenol) can also help with pain.
-Be safe with medicines.
-Read and follow all instructions on the label.Do not give aspirin to anyone younger than 20 because of the risk of Reye syndrome, a serious illness.
+For pain, your doctor may suggest taking NSAIDs.
+These include ibuprofen (such as Advil) or naproxen (such as Aleve).
+Or use acetaminophen (such as Tylenol) for pain.

 Doctors often suggest physical therapy to build up stomach and back muscles (core strengthening).
-In overweight people, weight loss may also help.
+Losing weight, if you need to, may also help.

 Current as of: